ZiglaCity/ZTube/README.md

-# ZTube - Zigla City's YouTube Downloader 🚀
+# ZTube - Zigla's YouTube Downloader 🚀

 ZTube is a sleek and powerful YouTube video downloader built with Python and Tkinter, designed to offer seamless video downloading experiences.
 It supports various video resolutions and ensures smooth performance with multithreading.